ObjectModules/deploy/[Mapping]-Concept.md

 * Examine is the process
 * Exit point
 ```
 See that one mapping is doing a process making a library which is concern to collect data in related to the parameter.
-A another is doing a process to examine to the one who is going to use it in related also to the parameter.
+Another is doing a process to examine to the one who is going to use it in related also to the parameter.

 So both will be a different process but they work in related to the same parameter.
 ##Merging